-Coos Healthier Together supports the CHAP and increases community awareness by funding the development of marketing and educational material, public presentations, a web site, and a speakers' forum, that in turn lays the groundwork for essential fund-raising success.
-The goals of the marketing program are to increase community stakeholder awareness of the compelling housing issues that must be confronted through a rigorous, aggressive, and targeted fund-development (fundraising) campaign.
+The Community Health Improvement Plan supports the CHAP and increases community awareness by funding the development of marketing and educational material, public presentations, a website, and a speakers' forum, which in turn lays the groundwork for essential fund-raising success.
+The goals of the marketing program are to increase community stakeholder awareness of the compelling housing issues that must be confronted through a rigorous, aggressive and targeted fund-development (fundraising) campaign.